 Tender and juicy, these oven-baked Coriander Chicken Kebabs are perfect on a bed of rice (or greens for low-carb) and topped with Cilantro Kefir Sauce for extra probiotics and flavor.

-This post is in partnership with Nancy’s Yogurt.
-Opinions, recipe, and photography are my own – I only recommend products I truly love and support and want to share with you.
-This post may also contain affiliate links for your convenience.
-Thank you for supporting this site with purchases made through these links.
+This post is in partnership with Nancy's Yogurt.
+Opinions, recipe, and photography are my own - I only recommend products I truly love and support and want to share with you.
 See full DISCLOSURE for details.

 If you're still conflicted about low fat vs full fat, make yourself a cup of tea and let's talk.
 Even before delving into traditional foods, I was always skeptical about joining this low-fat-fat-free party.
 Call it gut-instinct but even when I was a raw foodist (yes, yes I was ;)) I could not wrap my mind around eliminating or significantly reducing my fat consumption.
 It's as if I knew deep down that the main culprit with my health issues wasn't how much fat I was consuming but rather what kind.

 As it turns out, fats found in healthy, grass-fed animals are actually essential for the nervous and immune system, especially considering that more than 50% of human brain is saturated fat. (source) It's especially important for children to get adequate amounts of healthy fats.

 Related: 6 Reasons Why You'll Fail at Real Food